kcyu2014/smsop/README.md

 It is implemented in Keras with Tensorflow as backend.

 ## Notes
-The code is under the cleaning process and will be published as soon as possible.
+The code is under the cleaning process and will be published before mid October.
 Thanks for your interests!